 Are you planning a visit to Innsbruck Austria?

-I have compiled a list of the best things to do when in Innsbruck so that you take the most from your visit to the Austrian alps!
+I have compiled an Innsbruck Travel Guide so that you take the most from your visit to the Austrian alps!

 Innsbruck is located in the alps at the river Inn, in the center of the region of Tyrol in Austria.